 - The applicant must achieve a composite score of 18 on the American College Test (ACT) or 800 on the Scholastic Aptitude Test (SAT) and a 2.0 G.P.A. - The applicant must achieve a passing score on the College BASE Test as mandated by the Missouri Department of Elementary and Secondary Education.
-Students will be required to pay for the College BASE test. - The applicant must enroll in Participation in Teaching I submitting an application as determined by those in charge of the teacher education program. - Admission and retention requirements for teacher education are available in the departmental office.
+Students will be required to pay a departmental testing fee. - The applicant must enroll in Participation in Teaching I submitting an application as determined by those in charge of the teacher education program. - Admission and retention requirements for teacher education are available in the departmental office.